drdreo/Owe-Drahn/README.md

 In production, you need to have the environment variable `GCS_CREDENTIALS` set to the exact same JSON data.

 ## Running
-1. Start the server: `npm run dev`
+1. Start the server: `cd server && npm run dev`
 2. Start the client: `cd client && npm start`